 GIF Best Practices

 When embedding a video GIF into an email, keep it short.
 GIFs have a much larger file size than still images and can easily make your emails too large.
 This will make emails slow to open and load.
 Some subscribers will not load the GIF on poor-quality internet connections.
+Email platforms like Omnisend, offer a ready-made email element for inserting gifs to promotional marketing emails.

 Also, keep in mind that some email clients will not play GIFs.
 Instead, those clients only show the GIF’s first frame as a still image.
 Ensure the first frame of your GIF makes sense and can stand on its own.